nickolasdias/DataScienceEmProducao/README.md

 Data Science in Prodution is a course taught by data scientist **Meigarom Lopes**.
 It teaches how to build a data science project using an easy-to-understand methodology.
 And in the end, he teaches how to deploy the model in production.

 The challange of this project is to make a sales prevision of **Rossmann's Store**.
-Therefore, we used the datasets from *Kaggle**
+Therefore, it's used the datasets from *Kaggle*.

 This project is divided into 10 modules where the necessary steps to make a complete data science project are presented.
 They are: